guidok91/spark-movies-etl/README.md

 ## Data Architecture
 We define a Data Lakehouse architecture with the following layers:
 - `Raw`: Contains raw data files directly ingested from an event stream, e.g. Kafka.
 This data should generally not be accessible (can contain PII, duplicates, quality issues, etc).
 - `Curated`: Contains transformed data according to business and data quality rules.
-This data can be accessed as tables registered in a data catalog.
+This data should be accessed as tables registered in a data catalog.

 [Delta](https://delta.io/) is used as the table format.